 Students must officially withdraw from a class(es) no later than two-thirds of the way through the semester/term in order to receive a "W." If a student does not officially withdraw by this time, a grade of "F" will be recorded.
-To avoid receiving this grade, you must officially withdraw through the Enrollment Services or e-mail enrollmentservices@park.edu.
+To avoid receiving this grade, you must officially withdraw through the Student Success Center or e-mail advising@park.edu.

 If you have financial aid, this administrative withdrawal may affect that assistance.
-Please call the Student Financial Services at (816) 584-6290.
+If you are an international nonimmigrant student, either withdrawal may result in the loss of your lawful nonimmigrant status.
 A request for withdrawal, if sent electronically, must be sent using the student's Park e-mail account.